contextmap/example-docker-community-edition/README.md

 mvn spring-boot:run
 ```

+### How to navigate through the documentation for the first time

+TODO

-## Useful
+## Useful Links

+When the docker containers have started and the shopping-cart-service is running then the following will be available.

 - **ContextMap** will run on http://localhost:8080
-- **Swagger** is available when the shopping-cart-service is running via http://localhost:8084/swagger-ui/index.html.
-Use admin/admin when asked for username/password.
+- **Swagger** will run on http://localhost:8084/swagger-ui/index.html (use admin/admin when asked for username/password)
-- **RabbitMQ** admin dashboard will run on http://localhost:15672.
-Use guest/guest when asked for username/password.
+- **RabbitMQ** admin dashboard will run on http://localhost:15672 (use guest/guest when asked for username/password)
+- **Jenkins** will run on http://localhost:8081 (but only if you have enabled this)

+## About the docker images

-TODO explain docker compose
+TODO explain docker compose especially jenkins